According to last week‘s responses, failure is the number one fear that writers face. It manifests in different ways:

 Tying your fear to one exact moment is a recipe for failure.
 If you’re a “failure” as a writer because you didn’t win a particular contest, or finish your book by age twenty, or some other one-time static goal, then you’re done.
 Tying them to one moment in time is analogous to saying if you can’t play the cello like Yo-Yo Ma after a month of playing, you’ll never play the cello well.

 Your goals, to be healthy, must be flexible; things that don’t change or grow are dead.
+So the first step toward conquering your fear of failure is to tackle what “success” means to you.
+Avoid nebulous definitions; avoid too-precise moments.

 Key Two: Defining “Nonperformance of something due, required, or expected.”